 2) Let’s Play Give-away

-This is a second-chance drawing for some select online-only games, as well as for one draw game.
-At the time of this writing, losing Mega Millions tickets were eligible for the Let’s Play Give-away.
+This is a second-chance drawing for some select online-only games, as well for draw games.

 In this 2nd chance promotion, 50 players (over the course of the month) won $100 in lottery free play (free tickets), with one winner collecting a $5,000 grand prize.

 In December 2021, a $20,000 first place second-chance prize was awarded.
 Eligible games included 5 different online instant games, five different In-store instant games, and draw games like Mega Millions, Powerball, Lotto47, Fantasy 5, and Lucky 4 Life.

 Draw games like Poker Lotto, Club Keno, Daily 3, Daily 4, etc., do not typically have 2nd chance drawings.

 In the past, once a year, the lottery has teamed up with a gas station chain to give residents a chance to win free gas for a year (actually a $2,500 gas card).